wineslab/colosseum-scope-e2/README.md

 ## Integration with SCOPE

 The code in this repository is designed to run on the Colosseum testbed as part of the SCOPE framework (and cloned in the SCOPE [radio_code](https://github.com/wineslab/colosseum-scope/tree/main/radio_code) directory).
-If not, it may be necessary to slightly adapt the configuration parameters in [srs_connector.h](src/du_app/srs_connector.h) (e.g., `CONFIG_PATH`, `SCHEDULING_FILENAME`, and `SLICING_BASE_FILENAME`).
+If not, it may be necessary to slightly adapt the configuration parameters in the [srs_connector library](src/du_app/srs_connector/src/lib.rs) (e.g., `CONFIG_PATH`, `SCHEDULING_FILENAME`, and `SLICING_BASE_FILENAME`), which has been rewritten in Rust.

 It can interact with the files in the SCOPE [scope_config](https://github.com/wineslab/colosseum-scope/tree/main/radio_code/scope_config) directory (e.g., to read metrics or implement control actions received from the xApps running on the near-real-time RIC).

 Once connected to the near-real-time RIC, this implementation is capable of:
 - Transmitting periodic RAN metrics to subscribed xApps with a periodicity defined by the subscribing xApp through RIC Indication Messages
 - Receive control actions from the xApp through RIC Control Messages.
 The supported control actions allow to modify scheduling and slicing policies of the SCOPE base station.
-Messages should be in the following format: `<comma-separated slicing policy for each slice>\n<comma-separated number of RBG for each slice`.<sup>[1](#footnote1)</sup>
+Messages should be in one of the following formats:
-For instance, the control message `1,0,0\n5,10,3` implements the scheduling policiy `1` for the first slice, and `0` for the second and third slices.
+    - `<comma-separated scheduling policy for each slice>\n<comma-separated number of RBG for each slice>` if setting the flag `JSON_FORMAT=0` in the `build_odu.sh` file.<sup>[1](#footnote1)</sup> For instance, the control message `1,0,0\n5,10,3` implements the scheduling policiy `1` for the first slice, and `0` for the second and third slices.
 The control message also sets `5` RBGs for the first slice, `10` for the second, and `3` for the third.
+    - JSON-formatted control policies in the format `{"sched": "<comma-separated string of scheduling policy for each slice>", "slicing": "<comma-separated string with number of RBG for each slice"}` if setting the flag `JSON_FORMAT=1`.
+For instance, the control message of the previous bullet point would be sent as `{"sched": "1,0,0", "slicing": "5,10,3"}`.
-(See the [radio_code](https://github.com/wineslab/colosseum-scope#radio_code) section of the SCOPE repository for more details on the meaning of these values.)
+Please see the [radio_code](https://github.com/wineslab/colosseum-scope#radio_code) section of the SCOPE repository for more details on the meaning of these values.
+The `JSON_FORMAT` parameter also triggers the periodic metric reports to be sent as JSON-formatted of plain string.

 ## Build file